 The following sections provide only an outline description of the anticipated operation and maintenance of the oxygen injection system and SVE trench.
+It is noted that in a letter from the NYSDEC dated Mary 18, 2019, the NYSDEC approved the deactivation of the oxygen injection system and removal of the associated shed and trailer to assess for contaminant rebound potential.
+The injection wells and SVE trenches remain in place and are not removed/decommissioned.

-Complete Remedial System Performance monitoring goals are detailed in Section 5.2.2 below.
+If reactivation is required per NYSDEC request, complete Remedial System Performance monitoring goals are detailed in Section 5.2.2 below.

-5.2.1 Oxygen Injection System and SVE Trench Start-Up and Testing
+5.2.1 Oxygen Injection System and SVE Trench Start-Up and Testing compressor must be in the OFF position in accordance with applicable lock out/tag out procedures per OSHA CFR 29 1910.147.